MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-batch-model-openai-embeddings.md

 This example uses a scoring script that performs the execution.
 In batch endpoints, MLflow models don't require a scoring script.
 But this example extends the capabilities of batch endpoints by:

-- Allowing the endpoint to read multiple data types, including `csv`, `tsv`, `parquet`, `json`, `jsonl`, `arrow`, and `txt` formats.
+- Allowing the endpoint to read multiple data types, including CSV, TSV, Parquet, JSON, JSON Lines, Arrow, and text formats.
 - Adding some validations to ensure the MLflow model has an OpenAI flavor.
 - Formatting the output in `jsonl` format.
-- Adding an environment variable `AZUREML_BI_TEXT_COLUMN` to optionally control which input field you want to generate embeddings for.
+- Adding the `AZUREML_BI_TEXT_COLUMN` environment variable to optionally control which input field you want to generate embeddings for.

 > [!TIP]
 > By default, MLflow generates embeddings from the first text column that's available in the input data.
-If you want to use a different column, set the environment variable `AZUREML_BI_TEXT_COLUMN` to the name of your preferred column.
+If you want to use a different column, set the `AZUREML_BI_TEXT_COLUMN` environment variable to the name of your preferred column.
 Leave that variable blank if the default behavior works for you.

 The scoring script, *code/batch_driver.py*, contains the following lines: